Nausea and Vomiting in Infants and Children: A Merck Manual of Patient Symptoms podcast

 Vomiting is the final part of a sequence of events coordinated by the emetic center located in the medulla.
 The emetic center can be activated by afferent neural pathways from digestive (eg, pharynx, stomach, small bowel) and nondigestive (eg, heart, testes) organs, the chemoreceptor trigger zone located in the area postrema on the floor of the 4th ventricle (containing dopamine and serotonin receptors), and other CNS centers (eg, brain stem, vestibular system).

-The causes of vomiting vary with age and range from relatively benign to potentially life threatening (see Table 22: Approach to the Care of Normal Infants and Children: Some Causes of Vomiting in Infants, Children, and Adolescents).
+The causes of vomiting vary with age and range from relatively benign to potentially life threatening (see see Some Causes of Vomiting in Infants, Children, and Adolescents).
 Vomiting is a protective mechanism that provides a means to expel potential toxins; however, it can also indicate serious disease (eg, intestinal obstruction).
 Bilious vomiting indicates a high intestinal obstruction and, especially in an infant, requires immediate evaluation.

 Infants normally spit up small amounts (usually < 5 to 10 mL) during or soon after feedings, often when being burped.
 Rapid feeding, air swallowing, and overfeeding may be causes, although spitting up occurs even without these factors.
 Occasional vomiting may also be normal, but repeated vomiting is abnormal.